Mr John Bateman OBE (Chair)

 Professor Gloria Agyemang

-Gloria is Head of the School of Management and Professor of Accounting at Royal Hollow, University of London.
+Gloria is Head of the School of Management and Professor of Accounting at Royal Holloway, University of London.
 She is a trustee of the British Accounting and Finance Association and was formerly a school governor.
 She has published widely on sustainability in SMEs, government educational policy and practice and governance matters.
 Gloria has also made a significant contribution to the English University sector through her work as an external reviewer, mentor and as a member of quality review panel.

 Mr Carl Arntzen